1997 Northern Ireland riots: Belfast

 The IRA's Belfast Brigade claimed that dozens of its members were involved in operations against the security forces in West and North Belfast since Sunday.

 In the Ardoyne area of North Belfast, an IRA volunteer fired 15 shots at a British soldier who was firing plastic bullets at rioters at the junction of Woodvale and Crumlin Roads.
 According to a republican report, this action was filmed by an independent television crew.
 Nearby, republican sources reported another gunfight between the IRA and RUC at Oldpark Road, while an IRA sniper fired a single shot at an RUC constable at Alliance Avenue.
 Another RUC patrol received 20 shots by an IRA unit at Oldpark.
 Later that night, the IRA also reported the shooting of two loyalists who were throwing petrol bombs at Catholic homes there.

-In West Belfast, 15 shots were fired and an improvised grenade thrown at Woodbourne Army base.
+In West Belfast, 15 shots were fired, and an improvised grenade thrown at Woodbourne Army base.
 On the Falls Road, 20 rounds were fired at a British security checkpoint.
 Although there was return fire, all the IRA members made good their escape.
 According to independent sources, IRA members fired at British soldiers and RUC officers who were trying to remove barricades in North Belfast in the early hours of Tuesday, forcing them to retreat.
 No injuries were reported.
 Petrol bombs were thrown at RUC vehicles and a passing 11-year-boy suffered severe burns when he was mistakenly hit by one of the bombs.
 The Protestant estate at Suffolk was attacked from Lenadoon.
 Several cars were burned.
 Scattered riots continued throughout the day and the outbound lanes of a highway were blocked by hijacked cars.

 Elsewhere

 About 100 rioters clashed with the RUC in Bellaghy and the Orange hall was hit by a number of petrol-bombs.
 Another three Orange halls were burnt in Portadown, Dunloy and Moy.

 During disturbances in Portadown on Tuesday morning, an RUC officer was shot in the arm and leg by IRA members near Garvaghy Road.
 In Newry, British government buildings were set on fire and a train was partially burnt out at the railway station.
+Also in Newry, on the Dublin Road a van driver was stopped and forced to take two beer kegs to the nearby vehicle checkpoint.
+The suspect device was dealt with by the British Army.

 On Tuesday evening, protesters held a "white line picket" in The Shambles area of Armagh.
-A crowd of several hundred surged up English Street and were blocked by a line of RUC landrovers.
+A crowd of several hundred surged up English Street and were blocked by a line of RUC Land Rovers.
 The picket lasted an hour and was concluded after Sinn Féin councillor Noel Sheridan addressed the crowd, urging them to attend further protests during the week.

+Shots were fired at the RUC in Carlton Drive, Strabane, County Tyrone.
+There were no injuries.

+Lurgan RUC station was abandoned after a hoax van bomb was left outside.